Regatta (clothing)

-Regatta is a global brand and part of The Regatta Group, which is privately owned.
-It consists of Regatta Great Outdoors, Craghoppers, Dare2b, and Regatta Professional.
+Regatta is a British clothing brand based in Manchester.
+It is part of the privately owned Regatta Group, which also consists of Regatta Great Outdoors, Craghoppers, Dare2b, and Regatta Professional.
 The brand sells through major outdoor retail chains, through its own stores and concessions, and through e-commerce.
-The company is based in Manchester.

-Description
+History

 In 1977 Lionel Black bought a small workwear company called Risol Products.
-In 1981 he started developing the Regatta brand and in 1996 the company changed its name to Regatta Ltd. Regatta bought the Hawkshead outdoor clothing stores in 2010.
+In 1981 he started developing the Regatta brand and in 1996 the company changed its name to Regatta Ltd. Regatta bought the Hawkshead outdoor clothing stores in 2007 but closed them in 2011.

 Products

 Regatta's product line includes waterproof and breathable jackets, fleeces, trousers, footwear and camping equipment for men, women and children.

+Product lines also include battery-operated heated jackets in 2019 and Brite Light in 2021 which features jackets and hats with inbuilt torches.

 Awards

 The company has been awarded the Queen's Award for Enterprise: International Trade on two occasions (2012 and 2013) due to its international growth.